-A handy guide to the skills students need to practice to become better listeners.
+A short, handy guide to the skills students need to practice to become better listeners.

-Here are some of the main skills covered in the Listening lesson plans on this site, together with a brief description of what each skill involves.
+Here are some of the main skills involved in listening, together with a brief description of what each skill involves.

 Listening for the main idea – Students listen to identify the overall ideas expressed in the whole recording.